wultra/powerauth-webflow/docs/Off-line-Signatures-QR-Code.md

 #### 2.2.
 Computing the Signature

-Mobile device prompts the user for the PIN code or use of a biometry and computes 4x4 digit long authentication code.
+Mobile device prompts the user for the PIN code or use of a biometry and computes 4x4 digit long authentication code to be rewritten manually.

 ### 3. Validating the Signature

 #### 3.1.
-Processing User Input
+Processing The User Input

-After user enters 4x4 digits, the value must be converted to standard PowerAuth signature format that uses 2x8 digits.
+After user enters 4x4 digits in the browser, the value must be converted into a standard PowerAuth signature format that uses 2x8 digits.
+For example, an offline signature `1234-5678-9012-3456` needs to be converted into `12345678-90123456` (removing 1st and 3rd dash).

 #### 3.2.
 Preparing Signature Base String

+Now, you need to prepare a normalized data package called "signature base string".
+This is the payload that mobile app used to compute the signature - you need to have the same signature base string in order to be able to verify the signature.

+To compute the signature base string, you need:

-Now, you need to prepare a normalized data package.
-For this, you need `data` (as obtained in 1.1.), `nonce` value (as obtained in 1.2) andn two constants: `POST` and `/operation/authorize/offline`.
+- `data` (as obtained in 1.1.)
+- `nonce` value (as obtained in 1.2)
+- two static constants: `POST` and `/operation/authorize/offline`

+The [algorithm for signature data normalization](https://developers.wultra.com/docs/develop/powerauth-crypto/Computing-and-Validating-Signatures#normalized-data-for-http-requests) is available in the cryptography description.
+The Java code for computing the normalized signature base string follows:

 ```java
 String signatureBaseString